-Certain employees at this fee-based firm can sell insurance for a commission, which presents a potential conflict of interest.
+Certain employees at this fee-based firm can sell insurance products and securities on a commission basis, which presents a potential conflict of interest.
 The firm is still a fiduciary, though, legally binding it to act in clients’ best interests.

 Spinnaker Investment Group, LLC Background

-CEO/chief investment officer (CIO) Morgan Christen and president Joseph Stapleton co-founded Spinnaker Investment Group in 2016.
-This duo averages 18 years’ experience in the financial services industry.
+CEO and chief investment officer (CIO) Morgan Christen and president Joseph Stapleton co-founded Spinnaker Investment Group in 2016.
+This duo averages about 20 years of experience in the financial services industry.

 Financial planning services include trust and estate planning, tax planning, retirement planning, insurance planning, cash flow forecasting and more.
 Its wealth management services are focused on creating investment portfolios.
 The firm also provides an automated investment program, which is a robo-advisor service.